Bertha Gifford: Crimes

-Gifford was renowned in her community for her cooking skills and caring for sick neighbors and relatives, and five people died in her care, prompting a grand jury investigation.
+Gifford was renowned in her community for her cooking skills and caring for sick neighbors and relatives.
+Despite this, five people died in her care, prompting a grand jury investigation.
 In 1928, Gifford was arrested at Eureka, Missouri and charged with three murders.
 Following the exhumation and post-mortem exams of Edward Brinley and Elmer and Lloyd Schamel, the bodies were found to contain large amounts of arsenic.
 Gifford was put on trial for their murders in Union, Missouri.
-Following the three-day trial, she was found not guilty by reason of insanity and committed to the Missouri State Hospital #4 (a psychiatric institution) where she remained until her death in 1951.
+Following the three-day trial, she was found not guilty by reason of insanity and committed to the Missouri State Hospital #4, a psychiatric institution, where she remained until her death in 1951.

-Gifford acted the role of nurse for her sick neighbors, and a total of 17 people died in her care.
-It wasn't until after the grand jury investigation of the five deaths that suspicions were raised about an additional 12 deaths.
-Given the high mortality rates and the amateur use of arsenic for medical reasons at the time, no one can be certain that she purposefully killed everyone that had been in her care.
+Gifford acted as nurse for her sick neighbors, but 17 people died in her care.
+Suspicions were raised about an additional twelve deaths after the grand jury investigation of the five deaths.
+Given the high mortality rates and the unregulated use of arsenic for medical and other purposes at the time, it is not certain that she intentionally killed people who had been in her care.